 The best way to get around is to hire a car.
 This will give you a lot more freedom to visit places along the way.
 It’s very easy to drive in Israel as the roads are comfortable and the signs in English.
+If you prefer not to drive though then you can rely on buses (which will get you to all corners of the country) and trains (which run between the major cities but not South into the desert).
+In the cities and big towns taxis are plentiful and can be found outside train stations or using an app.
+Always ask for the driver to use the meter!

-3 nights Tel Aviv
+3 nights: Tel Aviv

 Tel Aviv is a small city so 3 nights there should be more than enough for visiting the main sights.
 You definitely want to make sure you see Old Jaffa, Carmel Market and also the huge stretch of beach that sits right in the city centre.
 Hiring bikes is a great way to explore the city and to see the park.

-Staying at: Abraham Hostel Tel Aviv
+Where to stay in Tel Aviv: Abraham Hostel Tel Aviv

 ($120 per night for a double room for 2, including breakfast)